 On the higher education side, our country needs to do a much better job of preparing students to enter the workforce.
 That starts by recognizing not everyone needs to attend a traditional four-year college, but everyone has the right to an opportunity.
 Career and technical education programs like dual enrollment and apprenticeships should be recognized as the respectable paths for opportunity that they are, not treated as second-rate.
+I will continue to advocate for workforce development as a means to increasing opportunities and spurring economic growth.
 I’m committed to working with my colleagues to promote and invest in the educational programs that will open up the doors of opportunity and equip students with the skills they need to succeed in 21st-century jobs.

 When it comes to school sports, we need to make sure the Title IX rights of women and girls are protected.
 Title IX is the single best contributor to the growth of women’s’ and girls’ sports at every level, but it’s under assault from progressive activists and government bureaucrats.
 I’ll always fight to protect the integrity of women’s and girls’ sports so they can have the same opportunities afforded to their male counterparts.

 My first speech as a U.S. Senator highlighted my desire to focus on improving education for all students and set them up for success in and out of the classroom.
 WATCH